felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 much so that my boss recommended another career change, this time into a field I knew absolutely nothing about.
 I was rightfully terrified.

-# The anxiety begins

-Not wanting to waste any time, I feverishly started Googling the most basic things, like "how to DevOps?".
-To give you an idea of the time of learning curve I was faced with, check out this great video from [TechWorld with Nina](https://www.youtube.com/c/TechWorldwithNana) and count how many times something along the lines of "you need to learn" or "you need
+Not wanting to waste any time, I feverishly started Googling the most basic things, like "how to devops?" and "what is devops?".
+To give you an idea of the steepness of learning curve I was faced with, check out this great video from [TechWorld with Nina](https://www.youtube.com/c/TechWorldwithNana) and count how many times something along the lines of "you need to learn" or "you need